top of page

 Present a countdown calendar.

 A countdown calendar can take on many forms, but a common and simple way to create one is to print out a month view page of a calendar.
-Children in pre-school to second grade generally have a month view calendar in their classrooms that is used for daily skill building.
-Creating a month view Disney countdown calendar for home can not only be a fun way to count down to a Disney vacation but, it can help reinforce skills that are being taught at school, such as one to one correspondence, patterns, days of the week, even months depending on how far out you make your calendar.
-For younger children, it may be best to not make the countdown too far out (a month or less).
-For pattern practice, have children make a pattern and continue to follow it as they cross off the days.
-For example color in days you are crossing off in the pattern, black, black, red, (this is a A, A, B pattern), or star, heart, triangle (this is a A, B, C pattern).
-You can discuss what part of the pattern repeats.
-Great questions to ask as you are counting down towards your vacation are, "How many days have we crossed off?" and "How many more days until our trip?".
-Questions like these help with one to one correspondence and with part, part whole relationships.
-Calendars can be easily made for free using Canva or you can find free printable calendars by searching google images.
+Children in preschool to second grade generally have a month view calendar in their classrooms that is used for daily skill building.
+Creating a month view Disney countdown calendar for home can not only be a fun way to count down to a Disney vacation, but it can help reinforce skills that are being taught at school, such as one-to-one correspondence, patterns, days of the week, and even months depending on how far out you make your calendar.
+For younger children, it may be best not to make the countdown too far out (a month or less).
+Great questions to ask as you are counting down towards your vacation are, "How many days have we crossed off?" and "How many more days until our trip?"
+Calendars can be easily made for free using Canva, or you can find free printable calendars by searching Google Images.

 Wrap up puzzle pieces that reveal the surprise.

 Purchase a blank jigsaw puzzle and write the surprise message, such as "We are going to Disney World!"
-Puzzles are great for problem solving, reasoning and building spacial awareness.
-This blank jigsaw puzzle from Amazon comes in an 8 pack.
-Conisider writing one word on each puzzle for an extra challenge!
+Puzzles are great for problem-solving, reasoning, and building spatial awareness.
+This blank jigsaw puzzle from Amazon comes in an 8-pack.
+Consider writing one word on each puzzle for an extra challenge!
 Just be sure to keep each puzzle in separate baggies to prevent pieces from getting mixed up.

 Send your family on a a Disney scavenger hunt.

-Scavenger hunts are always fun and you can get really creative mixing in problem solving or math problems.
-Start with a clue that leads to the next clue until you revel the final surprise.
+Scavenger hunts are always fun, and you can get really creative by mixing in problem-solving or math problems.
+Start with a clue that leads to the next clue until you reveal the final surprise.
 Below are some clues you could use to get started:

 • Mirror mirror on the wall, you'll find the next clue here! (tape the clue to a mirror)